sabine003/DesignPattern/docs/report.md

 > - What helped you and why
 > - **What did you find difficult**

+**TP1**
 I found it diffuclt to know from where exactly should i start and how to link the classes together.

+**TP3**
+I know that I should implement the type object instead of string but that requires for me to change a lot of things in my code which i am working on but it requires a little bit more time, so i will updated as soon as i am done with it 😅
 > - What did not help you
 > - **What did you need to change**